Welcome to JCOG

 Nowadays, JCOG consists of an Executive Committee, Headquarters (Operations Office and Data Center), Committees (Standing Committees, Discipline Committees, Ad Hoc Committees), and study groups.
 The organization enables us to conduct qualified clinical trials and data assurance.
 Study groups are divided into 16 categories by specific tumor types or modalities except for leukemia and pediatric malignancy, and approximately 190 institutions nationwide in Japan are participating in these study groups.
 JCOG has around 50 actively accruing trials with an annual accrual of over 2,000 patients.

-In 2010, JCOG celebrated its 20th anniversary.
-Over the past 20 years, the JCOG has grown into one of the leading clinical study groups in the world.
-Many JCOG studies have contributed to progress in therapeutic strategies for various malignant tumors.
-I would like to express my profound gratitude to all JCOG investigators and staff for their great efforts, to numerous people for their support, and to the patients who participated in clinical trials and to their families.
+The JCOG has grown into one of the leading clinical study groups in the world.
+Many JCOG studies have contributed to the progress in therapeutic strategies for various malignant tumors.
+I would like to express my profound gratitude to all the JCOG investigators and staffs for their great efforts, to numerous people for their supports, and to the patients who participated in clinical trials and to their families.

-In the midst of these changes, we must reconsider the roles that JCOG plays as well as what JCOG should do for cancer patients in Japan and throughout the world.
-I strongly hope that all members of JCOG make efforts toward greater improvement.
-JCOG will continue to progress toward the goal of achieving breakthroughs in cancer treatment outcomes.
+We must always reconsider the roles that the JCOG plays as well as what JCOG should do for cancer patients in Japan and throughout the world with a high priority.
+All members of JCOG will make efforts toward the greater improvement in the management of cancer patients.
+I believe that JCOG will continue to progress toward the goal of achieving breakthroughs in cancer treatment quality and outcomes.